id577/FS25_AdvancedDamageSystem/README.md

 #### It Pays to Be Attentive!
 The cheapest repair is a preventive one.
 If you notice that something is "off" with your vehicle (e.g., a slight loss of power) at the first, hidden stage, and immediately take it for an Inspection, you can fix the issue for a minimal price.

+> [!NOTE]
+> <details>
+> <summary><strong>⚙️ Click here for technical details on progression and repair costs</strong></summary>
+>
+> ### 1.
+Dashboard Indicators
+> In modern tractors, any deviation from the norm would typically trigger a dashboard warning.
+However, to make gameplay more engaging, indicators are intentionally disabled for the **first (Minor) stage** of a breakdown.
+This is designed to reward attentive players who can detect subtle changes in their vehicle's performance, allowing them to save significantly on repair costs.
+Most indicators will activate starting from the **second (Moderate) stage**.
+>
+> ### 2.
+Repair Cost Scaling
+> The cost of fixing a breakdown scales exponentially with its progression:
+> - Each subsequent stage **doubles (x2)** the repair cost of the previous one.
+> - The base repair cost for a new breakdown is unique for each type of malfunction, but it generally hovers around **1% of the vehicle's total value**.
+The logic is based on realism: fixing the electrical system will naturally be much cheaper than repairing the transmission.
+>
+> ### 3.
+Breakdown Progression Speed
+> The time it takes for a breakdown to advance to the next stage is not static.
+> - For a vehicle in good shape (`Condition > 66%`), the average progression time is **5-6 operating hours**.
+> - For a heavily worn-out vehicle (`Condition` approaching 0%), this time is reduced by up to **3 times**, meaning a breakdown can become critical much faster.
+>
+> </details>

 #### General Wear and Tear
 Beyond random failures, very low condition will trigger a permanent "General Wear and Tear" effect, reducing engine power and braking effectiveness to simulate the sluggishness of old machinery.